Internationalization of higher education: Social impacts

 Postsecondary institutions promote interactions between international and domestic students to develop their cultural fluency skills in preparation for a globalized future.
 The rise of internationalization has meant students from countries with limited access to domestic higher education opportunities are able to access and obtain their education in a foreign country.
-Postsecondary institutions that offer internationalization experiences, whether crossborder or within their own campus, are viewed as more prestigious and competitive than schools who have limited international mobility initiatives.
+Postsecondary institutions that offer internationalization experiences, whether cross-border or within their own campus, are viewed as more prestigious and competitive than schools that have limited international mobility initiatives.

-The emergence of concepts as internationalization of educational policies, students-staff exchange programs, internationalization of curriculum, internationalization at home (IAH) or even the emergence of multinational agencies to expedite global exchanges in the realm of Higher Education lead educational policy-makers to confess that segregation of the educational policies from nations’ foreign affairs policies have no promising results than failure of the nations’ educational goals and priorities.
+The emergence of concepts as internationalization of educational policies, students-staff exchange programs, internationalization of curriculum, internationalization at home (IAH), or even the emergence of multinational agencies to expedite global exchanges in the realm of higher education, leads educational policy-makers to confess that segregation of educational policies from nations’ foreign affairs policies has no promising results other than failure of the nations’ educational goals and priorities.

 Academic impacts

 The rise of international students at postsecondary institutions has led to faculty adapting their teaching style and content delivery to better fit diverse student needs, especially language gaps, within the classroom.
-These academic modifications include providing diversity focused materials, promoting cross cultural collaboration in class, avoiding colloquial language, and presenting images/visual material to support lecture content.
+These academic modifications include providing diversity-focused materials, promoting cross-cultural collaboration in class, avoiding colloquial language, and presenting images/visual material to support lecture content.

-At postgraduate level, the internationalization of higher education has been shown to contribute to the internationalization of research as researchers who travelled as part of their study tend to maintain networks and connections they established as students.